-The School was established in 2014, when it was granted its charter through Oakland Unified School District (the District) and its charter school status from the California Department of Education.
+The School was established in 2014, when it was granted it charter through Oakland Unified School District (the District and its charter school status from the California Department of Education.
 The charter may be revoked by the District for material violations of the charter, failure to meet or make progress toward student outcomes, failure to meet generally accepted standards of fiscal management, or violation of any provision of the law.

-The charter school number is:1708
+Charter School number: 1708

-The Board of Directors and the Administrator as of and for the year ended June 30, 2017 were as follows:
+The Board of Directors and the Administrators as of the year ended June 30, 2018 were as follows: